 Founded in 2003, Kinsta is on a mission to create the best WordPress hosting platform in the world.
 Not only are they obsessed with performance, using state-of-the-art technology, but they also check the status of all websites they host every 2 minutes.

-Once you start to make some money with your blog and want to level up your game, Kinsta is one of the best choices for having some major upgrades to your website, such as increasing your monthly visitors, without losing speed and reliability.
+Once you start to make some money with your blog and want to level up your game, Kinsta is one of the best choices for having some major upgrades to your websites, such as increasing your monthly visitors, without losing speed and reliability.

 They have 10 different plans, ranging from $30 to $1.500 (or more).
 The more you pay, the more WordPress installs, monthly visitors, and SSD storage you get.
-If you’re a small business and think of scaling your hosting as you develop over time, their 10 plans tier is there for you.
+If you’re a small business and think of scaling your hosting as you develop over time, their 10 plan tier is there for you.